Fresh strawberries, a little bit of sugar, lemon juice, vanilla, and water combined together will make the most incredible Strawberry Syrup!

-In just a few minutes, this easy-peasy syrup comes together while you’re preparing the rest of your breakfast.
+In just a few minutes, this homemade strawberry syrup easily comes together while preparing the rest of your breakfast.

 Homemade Strawberry Syrup

 Since we are not frequenting restaurants as often as we have in the past, we are becoming more accustomed to preparing our most enjoyable meals from home .
 Lately, we find ourselves making homemade syrups that we have previously enjoyed in a restaurant setting.

 After you try this homemade strawberry simple syrup, you’ll want to make your own syrup from now on; it’s very easy to make, and adds so much flavor to all your favorite breakfast dishes!

 Syrup Recipe Variations